Jeck-ai/upsun_config_validator/README.md

 ## Contributing

 We're very interested in adding to the passing configs.
-If you have working .upsun/config.yaml files, please share!
+If you have working configuration files for Platform.sh and/or Upsun, please share!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Add you configuration to the `tests/valid` using the pattern `tests/valid/YOUR_EXAMPLE_OR_FRAMEWORK_NAME/files/...`
-3. Commit your changes (`git commit -am 'Add some amazing feature'`)
+4. Commit your changes (`git commit -am 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request